Worthy of Love: Reception

 Worthy of Love received mostly positive reviews from critics, owing in part to its uniquely Canadian perspective on eating disorders (with many teen fiction novels on eating disorders being published in the United States with no Canadian culture), and also in part due to its addressing of males who have eating disorders.
 Kirkus Reviews said of the book, "Adrian is a highly sympathetic protagonist, showing sensitivity and emotional maturity that would outshine that of many adults.
 Accessible and engaging, full of honest feeling", although it also criticized the racial dynamics in the book; the bullies are all white, while main characters Adrian and Mel are biracial.
 Kristie Gadson, an American reviewer for Philadelphia-based Cleaver Magazine, viewed the book positively, stating, "candid, earnest, and full of emotion, Fenton gives us a unique yet personal story about one journey toward self-love."

+In a mixed review, Patricia Jermey wrote in the Society for Canadian Educational Resources' Resource Links wrote, "It is refreshing to see body image presented from a male point of view.
+But the writing is uneven, too often repetitive and pedantic.
+Parents are non-entities, school and teachers only there to provide a context for bullying, some plotting is unrealistic and minor characters are cardboard stereotypes."